Skip to content

 Choosing a trusted partner

-Founded in Sweden in 2013, Alight has over a decade of experience developing solar projects in the Nordics.
-Today, Alight owns and manages over dozens of solar installations totalling hundreds of megawatts, with customers including Toyota Material Handling, Swedbank, Martin & Servera and H&M.
+Founded in 2013, Alight has over a decade of experience developing solar projects.
+Today, Alight owns and manages over 50 solar installations across Europe totalling hundreds of megawatts, with customers including Toyota Material Handling, Swedbank, Martin & Servera and H&M.

 Our business model is based on long-term ownership of assets, meaning our team of in-house legal, biodiversity, permitting and PPA experts will develop your project with the future in mind.